Veli Lošinj: Modern era

-When "Malo Selo" - Mali Lošinj started to develop, Veli Lošinj stagnated.
-There was a shipyard in Veli Lošinj which produced sailboats but in the time it was active, sailboats went out of use.
+When Mali Lošinj started to develop, Veli Lošinj stagnated.
+There was a shipyard in Veli Lošinj that produced sailboats but in the time it was active, sailboats went out of use.
 A new shipyard was constructed in Mali Lošinj which turned out motor-powered ships.
 After World War I, Veli Lošinj did not have enough economic clout to develop new projects.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 38.0 C, on 13 July 1991.
+The coldest temperature was -5.0 C, on 7 January 1985.